mohitgureja/multi-agent-rag/README.md

 - You can access the notebook here [multi-agent.ipynb](multi-agent.ipynb).
 Please refer to **Test Inference** section to see the final query results.
+- **Future Improvements** : We can use *chainlit* framework to directly integrate this LangGraph Agent to use as a Chatbot.